There are a few different ways to cut through stucco and some work better than others and are better for certain circumstances too.

 Using A Circular Saw With A Diamond Blade:

 A circular saw with a diamond blade attached is also a great tool to have for cutting stucco.
-It is larger than a grinder but also has a depth gauge, which comes in nice for cutting the stucco out and saving the wire, in most cases.
+It is larger than a grinder but also has a depth gauge, which comes in nice for cutting the stucco out.

 The handles are also a big advantage and lets the user have a more comfortable grip on the saw.

 It is a lot heavier compared to an angle grinder, so you will get wore out a bit quicker and be more susceptible to cramping if you use the saw for extended periods of time.

 The dust also has a streamlined pattern to it, which makes sucking it up a lot easier and more controlled, at the same time.

 The Blades: These are typically just like what you would see from an angle grinder but larger in size, to accommodate the larger tool.

 The most common saws are 7 1/4" circular saws and the blades seem to be less expensive than a saw that uses a 6" blade (supply and demand, I suppose).

 This is a helpful tool for detail work but is NOT recommended for cutting large amounts of stucco.
 It will not hold up to the task long and is slow when cutting, compared to a standard (circular shaped) diamond blade used in a circular saw or angle grinder.

 If you have to cut out a square or rectangular shape out of interior or exterior plaster, then you would make the initial cuts with a smaller grinder or mini saw and then finish off the corners with one of these (jigsaw).